Bernard Natan: Importance to the film industry

 Bernard Natan's importance to the French film industry should not be underestimated.
-He pioneered the vertical integration of the French film industry, and adopted the "American model" of film-making and distribution.
-This model provides the underpinning of the French film industry even in the 21st century.
-Indeed, Pathé survived into the 1980s almost solely on revenues generated by the companies purchased and integration instituted by Bernard Natan.
+He pioneered vertical integration in the French film industry, and adopted the "American model" of film-making and distribution, which provided the underpinning of the French film industry into the 21st century.
+He also brought television to France, and established the first French radio and television holding companies.
+Pathé survived into the 1980s largely on revenues generated by the companies purchased and integrated by Natan.

-Natan also brought television to France, and established the first French radio holding and television companies.

 Under Natan's leadership, the anamorphic film camera lens was developed.
-The anamorphic lens was not only a major advance in film technology, but helped Hollywood survive during the early years of television.Monaco, James.
-How to Read a Film: The Art, Technology, Language, History and Theory of Film and Media.
-Rev. ed.
-New York: Oxford University Press, 1981.
+The anamorphic lens was not only a major advance in film technology, but helped Hollywood survive during the early years of television.

-Until recently there was no public acknowledgement of Natan at La Fémis, the French national film school, which is housed in one of his former studios.
-A plaque commemorating his work, and his death in Auschwitz in 1942, was unveiled in December 2014.
+Before 2014 there was no public acknowledgement of Natan at La Fémis, the French national film school, despite it having moved into one of his former studios in 1999.
+A plaque commemorating his work, and his murder in Auschwitz, was unveiled in December 2014.